Published by Christina Riley. Last Updated on February 25, 2024.

 Nights in Rodanthe

 Probably one of North Carolina’s most famous movies, Nights in Rodanthe is both set and filmed in the namesake Outer Banks village.
-It’s written by New Bern resident Nicholas Sparks and tells a story of a love that develops during a storm.
+It’s written by New Bern resident Nicholas Sparks and tells the story of a love that develops during a storm.

 Diane Lane and Richard Gere whether that storm in an iconic inn that still stands today.
 Unfortunately, the house was later damaged in a hurricane but was relocated to a safer spot.